heliaxdev/namada-load-testing/README.md

 ## Logs

 A folder per seed is created in the `logs` folder.
-Inside that folder, a dump of the all command result is saved.
+Inside that folder, a dump of the all command results are saved.